-3.2.1 TIRA

-The TIRA experimentation platform is a web service that supports organizers of shared tasks in computer science to accept the submission of executable software [12].
-TIRA16 automates software submission to a point at which it imposes no significant overhead on organizers and participants alike.
-From the start, TIRA has been in active use: since 2012, TIRA is employed for the PAN shared task series on digital text forensics [32], and as of 2015, TIRA hosts the annual shared task of the CoNLL conference [43].
+3.2.1 TIRA.
+The TIRA web service implements and experimentation platform to support shared task organizers with accepting software submissions [Gollub et al. 2012].
+TIRA automates this process so that it imposes as little overhead as possible on organizers and participants.
+TIRA has been in active use from the start: since 2012, TIRA is employed for the PAN shared task series on digital text forensics [Potthast et al. 2014], and as of 2015, TIRA hosts the annual shared task of the CoNLL conference [Xue et al. 2015, 2016; Zeman et al. 2017].
 TIRA's technology stack relies primarily on a combination of low-level (LXC, Docker) and high-level (hypervisor) virtualization technology, server-side control software, and a web front end that allow for the remote management of shared tasks.
-TIRA distributes virtual machines across a number of TIRA hosts, which are remote-controlled by a master server.
+TIRA distributes virtual machines across a number of TIRA hosts, which are remotecontrolled by a master server.
 Every virtual machine is accessible from the outside by participants via SSH and remote desktop, and both Linux and Windows are supported as guest operating systems.
 This allows for a variety of development environments, so that participants in a shared task can directly work as they usually would.
 TIRA further hosts the datasets used in a shared task, split into training datasets and test datasets.
 The former are publicly visible to participants, including ground truth data, whereas the latter are accessible only to participant software in a secure execution environment that protects the test datasets from leaking to participants.
 Before executing the software on a test dataset, TIRA clones its virtual machine into the secure execution environment, where Internet access is disabled.
-After the software successfully executed on the test dataset, its output is copied, whereas the cloned virtual machine is deleted to prevent any potentially private files on its virtual harddisk from exiting the execution environment.
+After the software successfully executed on the test dataset, its output is copied, whereas the cloned virtual machine is deleted to prevent any potentially private files on its virtual hard disk from exiting the execution environment.
 In this way, participants in a shared task can run their software on the shared task's test datasets, whereas its organizers need not worry about the data leaking.
 TIRA also enables the use of proprietary and sensitive data as evaluation data.
 Finally, TIRA hosts a special purpose virtual machine for each shared task, where the organizer deploys software for performance measurement.
 The output of participant software that was executed on a training dataset or a test dataset is fed directly into the performance measurement software at the click of a button.
 The results are displayed on a dedicated web page for the shared task on TIRA's web front end.